CLI Pro

 Each CLI Pro subscription includes 2 tokens:

-• Share the development token among team members for testing and development
+* Team members can share the development token for testing and collaboration

-• A separate analytics team handling reporting → 1 subscription
+* A separate analytics team working on reporting → 1 subscription

-• Multiple teams in an organization → 1 subscription per team
+* Multiple independent teams in your organization → 1 subscription per team

 **Important Licensing Restrictions:**